 One of the key aspects of advancing your job application is using the right application letter format for teachers or other educators.
 An academic application letter, also known as a cover letter or letter of introduction, introduces the reader to you.

 It gives them either an excellent first impression or a mediocre or a bad one.
 If you do not know how to develop a proper application letter, you will surely provide the reader with a negative first impression.
 Result – you will likely kiss your chances of a teaching job interview goodbye!

 The most appropriate application letter format for teachers is a targeted letter.
 You want to understand your audience, grab their attention, and appeal to their needs.
-Your teacher focused cover letter gives them the chance to know what a school district will be missing if they don’t give you an academic job interview – at the very least!
-The first thing you need to do before you begin writing a targeted teacher application letter is to research the school district.
+Your teacher-focused cover letter gives them the chance to know what a school district will be missing if they don’t give you an academic job interview – at the very least!
+Before you begin writing a targeted teacher application letter, the first thing you need to do is to research the school district.

 Items you should look for when researching the school include:

 * Type of schools within the district (i.e., Title I, Magnate, Montessori, STEM)

 * Details on the student population (i.e., inner-city, ESL, special needs, gifted)

 * Community involvement and public relations